Advance Wars: Days of Ruin: Plot

 The story of Days of Ruin is unconnected to the stories of previous games.
 Almost 90% of humanity has been killed off following devastating meteor strikes which have destroyed much of civilization and caused a massive dust cloud to blot out the sun, preventing photosynthesis and thereby preventing the growing of crops.
 Scattered survivors pick through the wreckage, and the remnants of several military superpowers patrol the ravaged landscape, some factions protecting the innocent while the others prey upon them.

-Following the disaster, which obliterated much of the warring nations of Rubinelle and Lazuria, a young cadet from the Rubinelle military academy named Will (Note: Ed in Dark Conflict) escapes the ruins of the academy's mess hall and is confronted by The Beast, (Note: Drakov in Dark Conflict) a former sergeant gone rogue who leads a small band of raiders.
-Will is rescued by Brenner (Note: O'Brian in Dark Conflict) and Lin of Rubinelle's 12th Battalion (nicknamed "Brenner's Wolves"), and takes on the group's cause of saving as many survivors of the meteor strikes as possible.
+Following the disaster, which obliterated much of the warring nations of Rubinelle and Lazuria, a young cadet from the Rubinelle military academy named Will (Note: Ed in Dark Conflict) escapes the ruins of the academy and is confronted by The Beast, (Note: Drakov in Dark Conflict) a former sergeant gone rogue who leads a band of raiders.
+Will is rescued by Brenner (Note: O'Brian in Dark Conflict) and Lin of Rubinelle's 12th Battalion (nicknamed "Brenner's Wolves"), and takes on the group's cause of finding and rescuing survivors of the meteor strikes.
 During a search, Will discovers a mysterious amnesiac who does not remember her own name, but somehow knows detailed military information.
-Will later names her Isabella, (Note: Catleia in Dark Conflict) and she becomes a vital part of the battalion as they put an end to the Beast's reign of terror.
+Will later names her Isabella, (Note: Catleia in Dark Conflict) and she becomes a vital part of the battalion as they put an end to The Beast's reign of terror and take refuge inside of an abandoned but operational emergency shelter.